Guinea insurance – quick facts

 You should take appropriate security precautions and make certain that your Guinea insurance covers you for all possible eventualities.

-The Ebola outbreak of 2014 claimed 100s of lives and, though there have been no cases since 2016, anyone living or visiting Guinea should keep up to date with the local situation and follow advice from the National Travel Health Network Centre and FCO.
+The Ebola outbreak of 2014 claimed 100s of lives and, though there have been a few cases since 2016, anyone living or visiting Guinea should keep up to date with the local situation and follow advice from the National Travel Health Network Centre and FCDO.

 Armed muggings, even in broad daylight, can occur, often carried out by people in military uniforms.
 Foreigners can be especially vulnerable to corruption and extortion, and the airport, markets, hotels and restaurants are favoured places of attack.
 In the event of robbery, or worse, be warned that the authorities may be of little help since corruption seems endemic in every institution.